Enhancing Public Sector Services through Service Design

 What Participants Can Expect to Learn

-The courses offered by the Public Sector Network are designed to ensure participants gain practical skills.
+The courses offered by the Public Sector Network Academy are designed to ensure participants gain practical skills.
 Attendees can look forward to activities that include building customer personas and developing journey maps.
 By understanding the nuances of different community segments, public sector professionals will be better equipped to design services that resonate with their constituents.

 Furthermore, Pete discussed how the courses are structured to facilitate in-depth exploration of both tools separately.
 “In the first course, we focus on journey mapping, understanding benefits and challenges, while in the second course, we delve into service blueprinting, discussing the intricacies of actions, processes, and technology,” he explained.